igochkov/igochkov.github.io/_posts/2019-04-26-SSIS-custom-log-provider.md

         `gacutil /iF MyCustomLogProvider.dll`

-After deployment restart of the SSIS Designer is required.
+After deployment, restart of the SSIS Designer is required.

 ### Debug